prakharjadaun/DSA/README.md

 - Kth Smallest Element of Array
 - Sort an array of 0s, 1s and 2s
 - Move all negative numbers to beginning and positive to end.
+- Find the count of union of the two arrays

 <h2 align="center"><b>Linked List</b></h2>